statiolake/procon-assistant/README.md

     Your program's output is all collect when checks line by line, but is different when checks whole output.
 Maybe you forget newline after the last output line.

+### `login {contest-site}`

+alias: `l`

+(experimental) logs in to the contest-site. currently only AtCoder is supported. you can use it for joining to running contest. its problem is only visible for participants, so you need to log in. note that for now it can't detect logging in failure (always show as if logging in was successful).

 ### Note for auto open feature